-To learn how the NCGA has appropriated opioid settlement funds, please visit NC DOJ's MorePowerfulNC website and click on Opioid Settlements - State Spending of Opioid Settlement Funds.
+To learn how the NCGA has appropriated the state share of the opioid settlement funds, please see Part 8 of this FAQ.

 6A.
 What about local government lawsuits against McKinsey and Company?

 The MOA and SAAF will not govern any future settlements resolving lawsuits brought by local governments against McKinsey & Company.
 NC DOJ is not involved in these lawsuits, which are currently consolidated in federal court in California.